Our 44 Day Road Trip

 We are not usually Caravan Park people, however we needed to be close to the centre of Airley Beach for our activities.
 Tasman Holiday Parks Airlie Beach had a great discount offer available.

-Coastal Walk & Coral Beach Walk
+Bicentennial Boardwalk & Coral Beach Walk

 Day Nineteen - Whitsunday Islands (Whitehaven Beach)